+Type of instruction: The teaching is organized in accordance with the general forms of teaching, see chapter 3.
 Exam format: Oral/written examination (for further information, please see the programme's study guide).
+Evaluation criteria: Are stated in the Joint programme regulations.